jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

   (g) so far as possible the determination of costs should be predictable and expeditious.

 ### 14.3 Categorisation of proceedings
-(1) For the purposes of rule 14.2(b), proceedings must be classified as falling within one of the following categories:Category 1 proceedingsProceedings of a straightforward nature able to be conducted by counsel considered junior in the High CourtCategory 2 proceedingsProceedings of average complexity requiring counsel of skill and experience considered average in the High CourtCategory 3 proceedingsProceedings that because of their complexity or significance require counsel to have special skill and experience in the High Court
+(1) For the purposes of rule 14.2(b), proceedings must be classified as falling within one of the following categories:The following table is small in size and has 2 columns.Category 1 proceedingsProceedings of a straightforward nature able to be conducted by counsel considered junior in the High CourtCategory 2 proceedingsProceedings of average complexity requiring counsel of skill and experience considered average in the High CourtCategory 3 proceedingsProceedings that because of their complexity or significance require counsel to have special skill and experience in the High Court
 (2) The court may at any time determine in advance a proceeding’s category, which applies to all subsequent determinations of costs in the proceeding, unless there are special reasons to the contrary.

 ### 14.4 Appropriate daily recovery rates